PocketCoffea/PocketCoffea/docs/plots.md

 - `--overwrite`: If the output folder is already existing, overwrite its content
 - `--log`: Set y-axis scale to log
 - `--density`: Set density parameter to have a normalized plot
+- `--verbose`: Tells how much printing is done.
+0 - for minimal, 2- for a lot (useful for debugging).

 ## Plotting parameters